julianjohannesen/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 3. How many accounts had more total purchases than the account name which has bought the most standard_qty paper throughout their lifetime as a customer?

 Rephrase: In the end we just want a number - the number of accounts that meet a certain condition.
 The condition is having total purchases of any type of paper (in terms I think of quantity, not spending) greater than another account.
 That other account is the account that has bought the most standard paper over its lifetime.
-So, we'll have to compare how much (of any type of paper) was purchased by a bunch of accounts to how much (just standard paper) was purchased by this other account, and filter out the ones that bought less.
+So, the way I read it is that we'll have to compare how much (of any type of paper) was purchased by a bunch of accounts to how much (just standard paper) was purchased by this other account, and filter out the ones that bought less.
+At least two people have told me that I'm misreading this and that the comparison should be between total quantities.

 ```sql
 with